SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 The following example uses Data Copilot to help start a Pipeline:

 1. Type a prompt with English text, such as `Which customers shipped the largest orders this year?`
-2. Data Copilot uses metadata from the accessible Datasets, Seeds, Models, and Pipelines, to create a Knowledge Graph.
+2. Data Copilot uses metadata from the accessible Datasets, Seeds, Pipelines, and Models, to create a Knowledge Graph.
 3. Data Copilot uses OpenAI's language model to create the Pipeline based on the text prompt, with the Knowledge Graph as the context.
 This Pipeline is accessible in the visual editor as well as the code editor.
 4. You can keep or reject the suggested Pipeline and interactively execute it to see the results.
 5. View Data Copilot's suggested changes in the visual editor.

 ### Modify an existing Pipeline

-You can also call Data Copilot to modify an existing Pipeline.
+You can also call Data Copilot to modify an existing Model.
 Select which Gem should be the starting point for modifications downstream, and type a new text prompt.
 Data Copilot will suggest a new sequence of data transformations after the selected starting point.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>